 In my experience, this is not unusual for wolves to cover their tracks especially in this area, for they know those words alarm the sheep.

-However, in practice, it is clearly obvious that Dr. White is an errantist, because the errantist must pick and choose which parts of Scripture are inspired and should be treated as divine, truthful and perfect, and which is not.
-His unflagging support for the Critical Text, the counterfeit text behind nearly all modern translations, is my Exhibit A in the courtroom of inerrancy!
+However, in practice, it is clearly obvious that Dr. White is an errantist, because the errantist insists we do not know which Scripture (meaning, the Grrek and Hebrew) are inspired and should be treated as divine, truthful and preserved down to the jot and tittle.
+His unflagging support for the critical text, the counterfeit Hebrew and Greek text behind nearly all modern translations, is my Exhibit A in the courtroom of inerrancy!
 The critical text is in at least its 28th edition, meaning over 28 revisions of puts-n-takes as to what actually are the Words of God.

 The Textus-Receptus site notes the following: